There are several reasons why you might be wondering, Does female masturbation cause hormonal imbalance?

 The simple answer here is – no.

-PCOS happens when your ovaries produce an excess of male sex hormones.
+PCOS is a medical conditions triggered when your ovaries produce an excess of male sex hormones.

 This causes a number of symptoms, including irregular periods, ovarian cysts, acne, and thinning hair.